 I had to hurry out of there!
 Pumping my legs as I escaped, not bothering to look over my shoulder and back at the café.
 My head was a clutter of unpleasant memories now.
 The laughing voices echoed from the depths of buried pasts, mocking faces loomed mid-air before me, startling me.
 But I pressed on, focusing on placing each foot before the other and putting as much distance between him and me.

-I dared a glance over her shoulder once I had walked a block away, subconsciously hoping he had not followed.
+I dared a glance over my shoulder once I had walked a block away, subconsciously hoping he had not followed.
 I could still see him in the café, head hung and eyes groping all about him, confused.
 My chest felt lighter.
 He was not following.
 The chattering of an incoming Tricycle alerted me.

 I waved hysterically, like a robbed woman seeking help, balancing on one foot with the other slightly raised as if I was about to perform ballet.
 The keke screeched to a stop and the young man sitting behind the wheel eyed me suspiciously.